 - The book constantly refers to people living in Judea as the Israelites, a historical anachronism since Israel ceased to exist in 722 B.C.

-How could any intelligent Jewish writer living about 150 B.C. make such a historical error as Nebuchadnezzar was king of Assyria, after the Jews returned from the exile?
-They only solution that makes sense is these anachronisms are intentional.
+How could any intelligent Jewish writer living about 150 B.C. make such a historical error as Nebuchadnezzar was king of Assyria after the Jews returned from exile?
+The only solution that makes sense is that these anachronisms are intentional.
 As Lawrence Wills puts it, “The book of Judith telescopes multiple historical epics into one imaginary frame” (Wills, Judith, 9).
 There is a little Assyrian assault on Jerusalem (2 Kings 18), Nebuchadnezzar and the Babylonian Exile, and Antiochus IV Epiphanes.

-I agree with Wills: “the author was intentionally playing with a fanciful story line that would have been obvious to the audience” (Judith, 9).
-But what is the point if intentional historical errors?
+I agree with Wills: “The author was intentionally playing with a fanciful storyline that would have been obvious to the audience” (Judith, 9).
+But what is the point of intentional historical errors?
 Should the reader look for a real historical figure behind the un-historical references to Nebuchadnezzar or Holofernes?

 Wills offers the example of the Christian writer Sulpicius Severus (c.
 A.D.
-403, Sacred History 2.16) who identified Nebuchadnezzar with Artaxerxes III Ochus of Persia (358-338 BC).
-It is also common for commentaries to take the reference to Nebuchadnezzar as a reference to the Assyria king Ashurbanipal (668–626 B.C.), although this does not solve the problem of the claim the Jews have only recently return from exile after 539 B.C.)
+403, Sacred History 2.16), who identified Nebuchadnezzar with Artaxerxes III Ochus of Persia (358-338 BC).
+It is also common for commentaries to reference Nebuchadnezzar as a reference to the Assyria king Ashurbanipal (668–626 B.C.).
+However, this does not solve the problem of the claim the Jews have only recently returned from exile after 539 B.C.)
 Since Otzen says there are at least twenty suggested historical solutions, perhaps these historical errors are not substitutions for actual historical facts.

-Although Judith is entirely fictional story, I suggest the author drew on stories of heroic women from the Hebrew Bible and well-known historical threats to the Jewish people to create a story which encourages readers to resist the empire, whatever empire happens to be oppressing at the time.
-Looking back at Jewish history, threats from Assyria, Babylon, Persian and the Salticid king Antiochus IV Epiphanes are bended together.
+Although Judith is an entirely fictional story, I suggest the author drew on stories of heroic women from the Hebrew Bible and well-known historical threats to the Jewish people to create a story that encourages readers to resist the empire, whatever empire happens to be oppressed at the time.
+Looking back at Jewish history, threats from Assyria, Babylon, Persia, and the Seleucid king Antiochus IV Epiphanes are blended together.

-Do the books of Daniel and Judith represent two different approaches for Jews living in the exile?
+Do the books of Daniel and Judith represent two different approaches for Jews living in exile?

 Bibliography: Benedikt Otzen, Tobit and Judith (Sheffield Academic, 2002); Lawrence M. Wills, Judith (Hermeneia; Minneapolis: Fortress, 2019).